google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This type signature tells you that `thickCircle` needs two arguments,
-    both numbers, and the result is a picture.
-Here's an example of a
+    both of them being numbers, and the result is a picture.

-    program that uses `thickCircle`.
+    Here's an example of a program that uses `thickCircle`.

     ~~~~~ . clickable
     program = drawingOf(pic)